 And the above patterns can be combined – for example, you can have a Seal Lynx Mitted with a blaze Ragdoll cat.

-The seal mitted Ragdoll is perhaps one of the most magnificent looking felines on earth, in my humble opinion.
+The seal-mitted Ragdoll is perhaps one of the most magnificent-looking felines on earth.

-The seal color in a cat is one of a dark brown and then the mitted part means, quite literally, that they will have white mitts and usually a white chin.
-If they are mismarked like Rags, who had a brown chin, then that can happen too.
-It just means that they are not show quality Ragdolls.
+The seal color in a cat is dark brown, and then the mitted part means, quite literally, that they will have white mitts and usually a white chin.
+That can also happen if they are mismarked like Rags, who had a brown chin.
+It just means that they are not showing quality Ragdolls.

 Ragdoll Genetics - were their parents fluffy?

-Temperature - Where you live and the outside temperature comes into play - for example, a Ragdoll in Minnesota has a better chance of being fluffy than one that lives in Aruba, for example.
+Temperature – Where you live and the outside temperature comes into play – for example, a Ragdoll in Minnesota has a better chance of being fluffy than one in Aruba.

-Seasons - Some cats have a fluffier coat in the winter and lose the majority of it in the summer.
-During the colder months of the year, the Raggie gets its winter coat, which is visibly fluffier, but then, when the warmer months arrive, it will begin to shed and it will be left with a smoother and shorter coat.
+Seasons – Some cats have a fluffier coat in the winter and lose most of it in the summer.
+During the colder months of the year, the Raggie gets its winter coat, which is visibly fluffier, but then, when the warmer months arrive, it will begin to shed, and it will be left with a smoother and shorter coat.

 Diet - What your kitty eats will also dictate how their coat will react/grow/shine, etc.